DigiStratum/developers/documentation/Processes.md

 * Communicate questions and status updates via threaded comments in task management system
 * Translate acceptance criteria into your own, written implementation plan BEFORE beginning work on an assigned task
 * Immediately indicate whether an assigned task is beyond your range of experience / expertise

+##### DigiStratum Responisibilities
+* Provide clear, concise acceptance criteria for tasks
+* Prioritize and assign tasks such that it is clear what comes next
+* Respond to questions and/or requests for clarification expediently
+* Review developer-provided implementation plan and approve to proceed
+* Ensure that task assignments are aligned with developer experience / expertise

+#### Standards Compliance
+As a software/product developer, you will be working on applications with documented standards and requirements which must be adhered to.

+##### Your Responsibilities
+* Read the application's project documentation beginning with the README.md located in the project root
+* Familiarize yourself with both internal and external standards and requirements linked to the project
+* Ensure that your changes are consistent with the documented standards and requirements
+* Ensure that your changes are consistent with the existing application code base

+##### DigiStratum Responisibilities
+* Create application project documentation (README.md)
+* Link internal and external standards and requirements to the project documentation
+* Review developer-provided changes for standards compliance and communicate about additional changes needed